dwking2000/cosigner/README.md

 Bitcoin (bitcoind - Implemented, bitcoinj - coming)

-## Security
-We will eventually release a library for storing keys using hardware security modules.

-### Key management
+## Key management

+You can either store keys with each node, or store them remotely/on hardware security modules.

-Partially covered above, each Cosigner node should hold only 1 key which is not retrievable through any API.
+Each Cosigner node should hold only 1 key which is not retrievable through any API.
 The final key is provided by the ‘userkey’ which is a random number that Cosigner has no persistent knowledge of.
 It cannot submit transactions on behalf of a user without that information.
 To gain access to enough keys to submit a transaction someone would have to compromise M-1 cosigner nodes with the appropriate keys, and get the random number which is on the same scale as the keys, which is not stored in Cosigner.

 ## Countersigner
 Info to come on the light implementation of Cosigner.